15 Ridiculously Beautiful Places to Visit in the Philippines

 Now we’re heading further south to the island of Mindanao.
 Here the Philippines is becoming harder to get to.
 As a result, Siargao and Camiguin weren’t on the travelers’ radar as much as those destinations in the Visayas until now.

 There are a few really good island-hopping tours you can go on.
-These include one to Instagrammable Sugba Lagoon (bring your drone if you have one), Sohoton Cove, and Naked, Daku, and Guyan islands.
-If visiting Magpupungko Rock Pools (and you should!), make sure you check whether the tide is in or out.
-Siargao is also perfect for exploring the island by motorbike or scooter.
+These include one to Sugba Lagoon (bring your drone if you have one), Sohoton Cove, and Naked, Daku, and Guyan islands.

-Located off the northern coast of Mindanao, under-the-radar Camiguin is an adventurer’s dream island.
-Having more volcanos than any other island in the world, Camiguin looks more like the islands of Hawaii than of the Philippines.
 The island is littered with hiking trails, hot springs (and cold), and waterfalls.
 If you’re looking for an island destination with lots of adventure and great diving but without the hordes of tourists like in Palawan and Boracay, then add this island to your Philippines itinerary.

 Visit Katibawan Falls, where you can swim in the pool at the base of the falls.
 Climb up Hibok Hibok Volcano for panoramic views of the island and then once you’ve climbed down, stop at Ardent Hot Springs to soak your tired muscles.
-Because Camiguin is a volcanic island, the sand is dark brown.
-But not to worry.
-You can find the white powdery stuff on White Island.
-Camiguin also has some unique snorkeling opportunities where you can snorkel in a giant clam sanctuary.

 THE EAST: SOUTHEASTERN LUZON

-Are you looking for a truly off-the-beaten-path destination in the Philippines?
-Of course!
-Who isn’t?
 Southeastern Luzon is about as under the international tourism radar as you can get in this country.
 There are a few good places to visit here, but I’m going to add one place to this list of the 15 best places to visit in the Philippines, and that is Mt.
 Mayon, an active volcano near the city of Legazpi.

-15. Legazpi + Mount Mayon: More beautiful than Mt.
-Fuji?
+15. Legazpi + Mount Mayon

 Located either by a short plane ride from Manila or a 15-hour bus ride, Legazpi is famous for being at the foot of the most perfectly cone-shaped volcano in the world: Mount Mayon.
 Take that Mt.
 Fuji!
-If you’re looking for stunning scenery, this is an ideal stop to your Philippines vacation.
+If you’re looking for stunning scenery, this is an ideal stop for your Philippines vacation.

 Legazpi is a typical noisy and busy Filipino City.
-However, the Albay District is a great place to escape the hustle and bustle of the city.
+However, the Albay District is a great place to escape its hustle and bustle.
 Walk up Lignon Hill or Sleeping Lion Hill to views of Mount Mayon.
-But spend most of your time outside of Legazpi hiking up or part-way up Mt.
-Mayon, checking out the Cagsawa ruins, and driving an ATV to the foothills of Mt.
-Mayon.

 Full Face Snorkel Mask